A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: The growth from seeds to supermassive black holes

-Towards the galactic nucleus, however, the situation is expected to be different.
-Here we extend the scenario of \citetalias{moTwophaseModelGalaxy2024} by considering the small-scale processes that can affect the growth of the BH.
-The key component of the extension is that related to galactic nucleus, including \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item the formation of gaseous nucleus that is largely free of supernovae owing to the high density and short dynamical timescale; \item the turbulence-modified Bondi accretion that is highly efficient in driving gas inflow in the nucleus towards the BH; \item the formation of turbulent and magnetized accretion disk around the BH due to the rapid inflow; \item the two modes of accretion, one `wet' and the other `dry', that can reach a super-Eddington rate and cause the BH to grow fast in short bursts. \end{enumerate} The numerical model for the nuclear processes is then built upon these considerations and implemented as a refinement engine of the whole growing procedure so that BH growth can be resolved self-consistently within the context of the cosmic hierarchy.
-Fig.~\ref{fig:am-redistribute} previews the four levels of the hierarchy from the dark matter halo to the BH accretion disk, and processes that can redistribute $j$.
-Fig.~\ref{fig:profile-ladder} shows the gas density profile at each level, at three redshifts, predicted for the BHs experiencing super-Eddington accretion in an MW-size galaxy and its progenitors experiencing fast assembly.
-In the following, we discuss them in details.
+This paper extends the above continuous mode of BH growth by taking into account the small-scale processes in the galactic nucleus.
+The key components include \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item the formation of a gaseous nucleus that is largely free of supernovae owing to the high density and short dynamical timescale; \item the turbulence-modified Bondi accretion that is highly efficient in driving gas inflow in the nucleus towards the BH; \item the formation of a turbulent and magnetized accretion disk around the BH due to the rapid inflow; \item the two modes of accretion, one `wet' and the other `dry', that can reach a super-Eddington rate and cause the BH to grow fast in short bursts. \end{enumerate} The numerical model for the nuclear processes is then built upon these considerations and implemented as a refinement engine of the whole growing procedure so that BH growth can be resolved self-consistently within the context of the cosmic hierarchy.
+Fig.~\ref{fig:am-redistribute} shows the levels of hierarchy and processes relevant to BH growth at each level.
+Fig.~\ref{fig:profile-ladder} shows the gas density profile at each level of the hierarchy at three redshifts, in the history of a MW-size galaxy whose center BH is predicted to experience super-Eddington accretion at these epochs.
+The profile is built upon the outer levels established by the Universe, the halo (see Appendix~\ref{app:sec:halo-assembly}), and the SGC (see Appendix~\ref{app:sssec:sgc}), with the inner levels established by the nuclear processes.
+In the following, we first review the entire hierarchy leading to BH growth, and then present the details of the key components listed above.